 The English Education program has a long established record of assessment related to State of Illinois requirements for tracking education student candidates in their performance and learning goals.

-Through the use of a long-standing portfolio system, our students complete eleven "candidate assessments" (CAs), placed in their education portfolios and evaluated with scaled rubrics by Millikin faculty (see Appendix: Candidate Assessment Alignment to Standards).
+Prior to this last year, through the use of a long-standing portfolio system, our students complete eleven "candidate assessments" (CAs), placed in their education portfolios and evaluated with scaled rubrics by Millikin faculty (see Appendix: Candidate Assessment Alignment to Standards).
 The Education Candidate Assessments include: